+The concept of a bar graph is covered in this article.
+The key concepts that are included here are bar graph definition, bar graph examples, bar graph types along with some sample questions on bar graphs.
+Before knowing about the bar graphs, it is important to know what statistics is.
 The collection, presentation, analysis, organization and interpretation of observations or data is known as statistics.
 The statistical data can be represented by various methods such as tables, bar graph, pie charts, histograms, frequency polygons etc.

 In the upcoming discussion, the collection of data through a bar graph is discussed.